LILAC 2012 exhibition, Saltire Centre |

 Students think that information searching is time consuming.
 The point was made that library user education should have the same conditions relating to learning outcomes and assessment as other education programmes.
 Added values of this study have included contribution, collaboration and cooperation.

 They had a meeting in February to ensure the next steps.
 Time saving measures will be introduced, such as asking fewer questions in the focus groups.
 There will be one interviewer and one person taking notes.
 They will be increased contact with course coordinators.
 Targets for each faculty based on the information gained from the study need to be formulated.
-The next round of activities for this project
+The next round of activities for this project need to be planned for implementation from Autumn 2012 to Spring 2013 and a reevaluation will occur in Spring 2014.

 Final thought: together, we make a difference

-1. Although initially a scary prospect, I have found this to be one of the most valuable parts of the course, You really helped me and this was exactly what I was looking for.
+Although initially a scary prospect, I have found this to be one of the most valuable parts of the course, You really helped me and this was exactly what I was looking for.

-need dissertation topics
+ReplyDeleteneed dissertation topics